ONE DAY IN TAKAYAMA, JAPAN

 The Temple Bar district has many other pubs, night clubs, cafés, restaurants, hotels, hostels, and lots of shopping opportunities, but is also home to many art galleries and the Irish Film Institute (6 Eustace St, Temple Bar, Dublin 2, D02 PD85).

 Thanks to its high popularity with tourists and locals, this area can be pretty crowded.
 Moreover, it’s often more expensive than in other parts of Dublin, and petty crime, like scams and pickpocketing, can happen sometimes.
-But as long as you watch your valuables, you should be fine. 🙂

 The Liffey River.